On this page...

 ...There is no faithfulness or steadfast love, and no knowledge of God in the land.

 Missing in the land is the knowledge of God, not knowledge in general.
 God was saying, "My people are destroyed for a lack of knowledge... of ME!"
-Consider the price about to be paid:
+Had the Living God intended to save mankind through facts, figures, statistics and the like, He would spared His only begotten Son and sent us a set of encyclopedias (or the first online Wiki), instead.

 ...Because you have rejected knowledge, I also will reject you from being My priest.
 Since you have forgotten the law of your God, I also will forget your children.